jonbarrow/trainercards.studio/README.md

 ## Credits / Attributions

 This project would not be possible without outside help.
 All credits/attributions for external resources (even those which state they do not need credit) can be found in [ATTRIBUTIONS.md](ATTRIBUTIONS.md).
 Resources made specifically for the project are (generally) attributed via the git history, but may also be placed in [ATTRIBUTIONS.md](ATTRIBUTIONS.md).

+## License

+This project contains assets from multiple sources with different licensing terms:

+### Code and Original Assets
+All source code and original assets created by project maintainers/contributors are licensed under the **GNU Affero General Public License v3.0 (AGPLv3)**.
+See the [LICENSE](LICENSE) file for full terms.

+### Third-Party Copyrighted Assets
+This project includes assets that are copyrighted by their respective owners:

+- **Pokémon-related assets**: Images, sprites, and other materials are copyrighted by Nintendo Co., Ltd., The Pokémon Company, and Game Freak Inc. These assets are used under fair use provisions for educational/non-commercial purposes.
+- **Other third-party assets**: Various images and resources from the wider internet are used with attribution.
+See [ATTRIBUTIONS.md](ATTRIBUTIONS.md) for detailed credits and sources.

+### Modified Assets
+Some assets in this project are modified versions of copyrighted materials.
+While the modifications themselves may be considered derivative works, the underlying copyrighted material remains the property of the original copyright holders.

+### Important Notice
+- The copyrighted assets are **NOT** covered by the AGPLv3 license
+- If you fork or distribute this project, ensure you comply with the rights of all copyright holders
+- When in doubt, replace copyrighted assets with your own original creations or properly licensed alternatives
+- See the [`PokeAPI/sprites`](https://github.com/PokeAPI/sprites/blob/9683e1d7ffbab3401c1542e39d8105102153e6f9/LICENCE.txt) license for copyrighted sprites